 JsArray() A JsProxy of an Array, NodeList, or TypedArray JsAsyncGenerator() A JavaScript AsyncGenerator JsAsyncIterable() A JavaScript async iterable object JsAsyncIterator() A JsProxy of a JavaScript async iterator.
-JsBuffer() A JsProxy of an array buffer or array buffer view JsCallable() JsDomElement() JsDoubleProxy() A double proxy created with create_proxy().
+JsBuffer() A JsProxy of an array buffer or array buffer view JsCallable() JsDomElement() JsDoubleProxy() A double proxy created with create_proxy() .
 JsFetchResponse() A JsFetchResponse object represents a Response to a fetch() request.
 JsGenerator() A JavaScript generator JsIterable() A JavaScript iterable object JsIterator() A JsProxy of a JavaScript iterator.
 JsMap() A JavaScript Map JsMutableMap() A JavaScript mutable map JsPromise() A JsProxy of a Promise or some other thenable JavaScript object.
-JsProxy() A proxy to make a JavaScript object behave like a Python object continues on next page create_once_callable(obj,/) Wrap a Python Callable in a JavaScript function that can be called once. create_proxy(obj, /, [, capture_this,]) Create a JsProxy of a PyProxy. destroy_proxies(pyproxies,/) Destroy all PyProxies in a JavaScript array. register_js_module(name, jsproxy) Registers jsproxy as a JavaScript module named name. to_js(obj, /, [, depth, pyproxies,]) Convert the object to JavaScript. unregister_js_module(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide.registerJsModule() or pyodide. ffi.register_js_module().
+JsProxy() A proxy to make a JavaScript object behave like a Python object JsTypedArray()

+create_once_callable(obj, /, [, may_syncify]) Wrap a Python Callable in a JavaScript function that can be called once. create_proxy(obj, /, [, capture_this,]) Create a JsProxy of a PyProxy. destroy_proxies(pyproxies,/) Destroy all PyProxies in a JavaScript array. register_js_module(name, jsproxy) Registers jsproxy as a JavaScript module named name. run_sync(x) Block until an awaitable is resolved. to_js (obj, /, [, depth, pyproxies,]) Convert the object to JavaScript. unregister_js_module(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide.registerJsModule() or pyodide.ffi.register_js_module().